Your travel and self-quarantine overview

 Overview of your trip:

-Check if you need to have a negative test result in Cameroon and/or go into self-quarantine.
+On arrival in Republic of the Congo you may need a negative test result and/or go into self-quarantine.
+An entry ban may also apply.
 Detailed travel advice (information in Dutch)

 (arrival in the Netherlands)

 Currently, you must arrange the following before your arrival in the Netherlands:

 When you get home, you and your travel companions need to self-quarantine for 10 days:

 (back home)day 0